Bringing Vintage Aircraft to Life since 2010

 24th August 1940

-The Luftwaffe increase the pressure on the RAF as over 500 aircraft take part in a number of raids, including on Portsmouth, Ramsgate, which killed 29 people, and a devastating raid on RAF Manston which kills a number of personnel and leads to the airfield being evacuated.
+The Luftwaffe increase the pressure on the RAF as over 500 aircraft take part in a number of raids, including on Portsmouth, Ramsgate, which killed twenty nine people, and a devastating raid on RAF Manston kills a number of personnel.
 During the raid, No. 264 Squadron's Boulton Paul Defiants were in action.
-They claimed three Junkers Ju 88s and a Messerschmitt Bf 109, for the loss of three aircraft.
+They claimed three Ju 88s and a Bf 109, for the loss of three aircraft.
 This included the Defiant Mk I (N1535) of Squadron Leader Philip Hunter, 27, and his gunner Pilot Officer Frederick King, 24.

-Night time attacks by the Luftwaffe start to increase leading to a major turning point in the battle when the centre of London is accidentally bombed against Hitler's orders.
+Night time attacks by the Luftwaffe start to increase, leading to a major turning point in the battle when Central London, including Fore Street, is accidentally bombed against Hitler's orders.

 Daily losses